A numerical method for the fractional Zakharov-Kuznetsov equation: Introduction

 Despite substantial analytical progress, numerical methods for the fZK equation \eqref{eqn:fZK} remain largely unexplored.
 For the classical ZK equation \eqref{zkeqn}, various numerical methods have been proposed, including multi-symplectic spectral discretizations in \cite{BridgesReich2001,Qian2012, li2015multi} and stable discontinuous Galerkin methods in \cite{xu2005local, SunLiuWei2016}.
 However, these works lack rigorous error analysis with nonlinear flux, convergence of approximate solutions to the unique solution of equation \eqref{zkeqn}, and spectral convergence.
 To the best of our knowledge, no numerical schemes with complete convergence analysis exist for the fZK equation \eqref{eqn:fZK}.
+Fourier spectral Galerkin (FSG) methods are particularly effective for periodic fractional and nonlocal PDEs because fractional powers of the Laplacian are diagonal in the Fourier basis, allowing accurate and efficient representation of nonlocal dispersion.
+This has been successfully used in the analysis and approximation of fractional and nonlocal evolution equations, including fractional Cahn--Hilliard type models \cite{AinsworthMao2017SINA,AinsworthMao2017CSF}, fractional KdV models \cite{dwivedi2024numerical}, and fractional Camassa--Holm equations \cite{dwivedi2025convergent}.
+On the time-discretization side, integrating-factor and exponential Runge--Kutta methods are standard tools for stiff dispersive spectral systems because they treat the high-order linear oscillatory part exactly while keeping the nonlinear part explicit \cite{CoxMatthews2002,HochbruckOstermann2010,KassamTrefethen2005,vaissmoradi2009error}.
+These advantages motivate the integrating-factor fourth-order four-stage Runge--Kutta (IFRK4)--FSG framework developed in this paper.

 This work presents a novel Fourier spectral Galerkin framework for the fZK equation \eqref{eqn:fZK}, providing the first complete numerical analysis for this model and thereby bridging a critical gap in the existing literature.
 The state-of-the-art methodology capitalizes on the inherent affinity between spectral techniques and periodic boundary conditions, combined with the computationally efficient representation of fractional operators within a Fourier basis \cite{canuto2006spectral, Carleson}.
 The main contributions of this paper are: \begin{itemize} \item Formulation of a semi-discrete spectral scheme that exactly preserves the discrete analogs of the continuous mass, momentum, and energy invariants.
 This structure-preserving property ensures the long-term stability and physical fidelity of numerical simulations.